defog-ai/defog-components/README.md

 You can import our "chat-styled" component like this

 ```
-import { AskDefogChat } from 'defog-react'
+import { AskDefogChat } from 'defog-components'

 const App = () => {
   return <AskDefogChat